sliao-mi-luku/Continuous-Robotic-Arm-Control/Report.md

   - **s** <-- **s'**

-In this project, we have 20 identical agents (robot arms) interacting with the environment.
+In this project, there're 20 identical agents (robot arms) interacting with the environment.
 Therefore, at each time step, 20 different experience tuples are added into the buffer.
-All 20 agents share the same actor and critic networks, whose weights were updated by sampling the replays at each time step (as long as there're enough replays to sample).
+All 20 agents share the same actor and critic networks, whose weights were updated by sampling a batch of replays at each time step (as long as there're enough replays to sample from).

 ## Hyperparameters